cam-ron-90/food-delivery-d2-master/README.md

 - As a manager, I can add a customer
 - As a manager, I can view all the customers
 - As a manager, I can view all the undelivered orders
-- As a manager, I can add an order for a customer and assign it to a delivery guy
+- As a manager, I can add an order for a customer and assign it to a rider
-- As a delivery guy, I can view my undelivered orders
+- As a rider, I can view my undelivered orders
-- As a delivery guy, I can mark an order as delivered
+- As a rider, I can mark an order as delivered

 Again, to launch just the order tests, use `rspec -t _order`